 No one drone can do everything — but a drone fleet can do anything.
 We firmly believe that your mission's needs determine the drone you use.

 Thankfully, the market is full of manufacturers — foreign and domestic — specializing in public safety solutions.
-This has created healthy competition in the UAV industry with American made drone companies like ASCENT AEROSYSTEMS, Freefly Systems, Inspired Flight, Parrot Drones, Skydio, Teal Drones, and others innovating their way to more cost-effective solutions.
+This has created healthy competition in the UAV industry with American made drone companies like ASCENT AEROSYSTEMS, Freefly Systems, Inspired Flight, Parrot Drones, Teal Drones, and others innovating their way to more cost-effective solutions.
 This has allowed them to keep pace with foreign entities like Autel Robotics and DJI, the latter having a corner on a large piece of the government drones market — and for good reason.

 When looking at the entire global market and comparing similar platforms across manufacturers, DJI’s drone products have been consistently 2x - 3x less expensive than their American made drone counterparts due to cheaper manufacturing costs, and most often come with a sizable suite of features.

 That’s not saying drones made in the USA aren’t quality, mission-ready capable platforms.
 They each have their place in the market.

-For example, Skydio's incredible autonomy, integrated into their platforms — paired with their docked solutions are set to change the way professionals work.
-The Inspired Flights IF1200A is an incredible heavy lift drone originally designed for rugged Department of Defense (DOD) customers that employs an “open-system architecture,” enabling easy third-party integration.
+For example, Inspired Flights IF1200A is an incredible heavy lift drone originally designed for rugged Department of Defense (DOD) customers that employs an “open-system architecture,” enabling easy third-party integration.
 The Ascent Spirit is a compact and completely modular UAV able to operate in any weather: rain, snow, and sleet with winds up to 40mph.
 The Teal 2 by Teal Drones is purposed for the warfighter and is a rugged, easy-to-fly solution with modular construction.
 Likewise, the Parrot ANAFI USA, available in two custom kits, was originally designed for military use, is Blue sUAS approved, and has the most powerful zoom capabilities of any drone in its class.